study mode: full-time programme

 - Second-cycle programmes

-Study programme is conducted at the Centre for Advanced Studies in the Humanities, which is a part of the Faculty of Polish Studies.
-Centre is located in Historic Centre of Kraków.
+The study programme is offered by the Centre for Advanced Studies in the Humanities, which is a part of the Faculty of Polish Studies.
+The Centre is located in the Historic Centre of Kraków.
 In case of questions regarding studies, contact:

 ul.
 Grodzka 64

 31-044 Kraków, Poland